CDCgov/prime-reportstream/.github/PULL_REQUEST_TEMPLATE/security_related_pull_request_template.md

 - [ ] Downloaded a file from `http://localhost:7071/api/download`?
 - [ ] Added tests?

-### Security
+### Process
-- [ ] Did you check for sensitive data, and remove any?
-- [ ] Does logging contain sensitive data?
 - [ ] Are there licensing issues with any new dependencies introduced?

-### Process
 - [ ] Includes a summary of what a code reviewer should verify?
 - [ ] Updated the release notes?
 - [ ] Database changes are submitted as a separate PR?